red-axe/am-editor/docs/docs/concepts-editor.md

 });
 ```

-Inside the plug-in, we may need to control the reading mode, we can use `isEngine` to determine
+Inside the plugin, we may need to control the reading mode, we can use `isEngine` to determine

 ```ts
 import {isEngine} from'@aomao/engine';